Our family makes its way through an annual New Year’s resolution process that serves us pretty well.

 For that part of the story, read Creating a Family Vision: Part 2.

 P.S.
-We hang our collages up in the house, and I photographed them so we have them on my computer anytime we need them.
+We plan to hang our collages up in the house, and I photographed them so we have them on my computer anytime we need them.